f1yn/flynn-debian-setup/README.md

 # flynn-debian-setup
-My personal user-environment installer scripts for [Debian 9+ (Stretch or above)](https://wiki.debian.org/DebianStretch).
+My personal user-environment installer scripts for [Debian 9+ (Stretch)](https://wiki.debian.org/DebianStretch).
 Intended to be used after a fresh install.
 This is actively in development, and tweaks and changes will be posted on a regular basis.
 This bundle was uploaded for my own personal use, but you are free to use and change it as you wish for your own Debian 9+ systems.

 ``` diff
 - DISCLAIMER: I am not personally responsible for any damages that occur though the usage,